Eve V. Clark: Color, reference, and expertise in language acquisition

 Eve Clark furthered her research on children's understanding of new words, while focusing specifically on the knowledge and identification of colors.
 She discovered that children find difficulty in learning and understanding the label for each color, so her research led her to study tips to help children.
 Clark emphasized joint attention as a key piece of acquiring the terms for colors.
 When the child and the adult share the attention together, the child is able to learn colors, and furthermore, the complex shades and hues of that color.
 Along with joint attention, Clark found that in order for a child to learn the terms for colors, the child and adult must interact with conversation.
 Without direct attention, the child will struggle to grasp concepts on their own because there is nobody to tell them what is right or wrong.

 Furthering her explanation, Clark tells that a child must first learn the hue.
 Only after the child has grasped that concept can they start to learn the tints and shades.
 This concept specifically grows from the interaction with an adult.
 The child's understanding of the tints or shade of a hue increases when presented by older individuals around them.

-Eve Clark's research continues on as she explores how children acquire not only the understanding and meaning of words, but how they can use those words in context.
+Eve Clark's research continues as she explores not only how children acquire the understanding and meaning of words, but how they can use those words in context.

 Conventionality and contrast in language acquisition

-Eve Clark looks at how conventionality and contrast both add to language.
+Clark looks at how conventionality and contrast both add to language.
 Convention is defined as a norm, a standard everyone must follow to ensure proper communication.
 This rule is followed in terms of language as well as general knowledge.
 Everyone uses the same word to relay the same meaning, and mostly in the same way.
 When hearing a language for the first time, a child must figure out the meaning of the word in relation to the words around it.
 The contrasting words give hints to what the unknown word represents.
 With more context and exposure, children are able to make the connection and learn their first language.
 If a child and parent are at a zoo learning animals, learning the difference between two striped animals is where conventionality and contrast come in (tiger vs. zebra).
-While this rule can differentiate between nouns, this also applies when children figure out which tense of a verb to use (telled[sic] vs. told).
+While this rule can differentiate between nouns, this also applies when children figure out which tense of a verb to use (e.g. telled[sic] vs. told).

-Conventionality and contrast are essential factors that help build on ones language acquisition, however, Clark also expands on how language acquisition actually can build on cognitive development as well.
+Conventionality and contrast are essential factors that help build on one's language acquisition; however, Clark expands on how language acquisition can build on cognitive development as well.